-Alei Shur is a new text-study course for intermediate-advanced students from Avi Fertig, Director of Mussar.
-While the source text is Alei Shur from Mussar Master, Rabbi Shlomo Wolbe, in the original Hebrew, students who are not proficient in Hebrew will be able to engage in the course as Avi will provide word-for-word translation during his lecture.
-A written translation, however, will not be provided.
+Alei Shur is a text-study course for intermediate-advanced students from Avi Fertig, Director of Mussar.
+While the source text, Alei Shur from Mussar Master, Rabbi Shlomo Wolbe, is written in the original Hebrew, students who are not proficient in Hebrew will be able to engage in the course as Avi provides word-for-word translation during his recorded lectures.
+A written translation will not be provided.

-Avi designed the course to inspire students by providing skills for text-based study and gaining access Shlomo Wolbe's first work which took 13 years to write.
+The course inspires students by providing skills for text-based study and having students gain access to Shlomo Wolbe's first work, which took him 13 years to write.
 The course will provide a thorough exploration of Rav Wolbe's methodology and his unique approach to Mussar.

-By acquiring this advanced knowledge and mastery of Mussar concepts, students, who have completed either Yesod or Manchim, will be better prepared to lead va’adim and teach for TMI.
+By acquiring this advanced knowledge and mastery of Mussar concepts, students, who have completed either Yesod or Manchim, will be better prepared to facilitate va’adim in their communities or for TMI.